ahsan598/terraform-aws-multitier-webapp/deployment/README.md

 ### Step 5: Verify Outputs
-- Check the `outputs.tf` file for outputs like EC2 instance IDs, public IPs, and RDS endpoints.
+- Check the `outputs.tf` file for for declared outputs such as:
+  - EC2 Public IP
+  - RDS Endpoint
+  - VPC ID, Subnet IDs (if defined)

-- Run **terraform output** to view and validate the outputs.
+- Run the following command to display the outputs:
 ```sh
 terraform output
 ```

-Get values like:
+- This will return values provisioned by Terraform, useful for:
-- EC2 Public IP
+  - SSH access to EC2
-- RDS Endpoint
+  - Connecting to the RDS database
+  - Verifying infrastructure details

+> ✅ Use these values to test connectivity or integrate into other scripts/workflows.

 ### Step 6: Destroy Infrastructure (Optional)